MU International Activities Disclosures*

 Disclosures to the University

 - External activities related to work within the scope of a researcher’s University responsibilities (“outside interests”) must be disclosed through the MU Conflict of Interest (COI)/Conflict of Commitment (COC) process and through any NIH or NSF required reporting mechanism.
+Conflicts of commitment occur when a researcher is dedicating time or effort to outside interests that detract from his or her primary responsibilities as a University employee.
 The definition of “outside interest” is included in UM CRR 330.015, which requires disclosure of all activities, regardless of whether those activities occur within the state of Missouri, inside the U.S., or internationally, when those activities include:

 - Grants and contracts involving an employee financial interest